SaaSInfraLab/cloudnative-saas-eks/examples/dev-environment/README.md

 # Multi-Tenant SaaS on EKS - Dev Environment

-Simple deployment of a multi-tenant SaaS platform on AWS EKS with 2 namespaces (platform + analytics).
+Deploy a multi-tenant SaaS platform on AWS EKS with 2 namespaces (platform + analytics).

 ## Quick Start